zwilsoncc/docs/pages/docs/other/faq.md

 Therefore, each "deployment" can consist of multiple "instances".

 Both personal and team accounts may own unlimited deployments.
-However, the number of running instances is limited your personal or team account's [current plan](/pricing).
+However, the number of running instances is limited to your personal or team account's [current plan](/pricing).

 If you exceed your paid plan's limit for running instances, you will be charged the **On Demand price** (check the [On Demand plan](/pricing)) for